Sutto/rocket_pants/README.md

 ## License

-RocketPants is released under the MIT License (see the [license file](https://github.com/filtersquad/rocket_pants/blob/master/LICENSE)) and is copyright Filter Squad, 2012.
+RocketPants is released under the MIT License (see the [license file](https://github.com/Sutto/rocket_pants/blob/master/LICENSE)) and is copyright Filter Squad and Darcy Laycock, 2013.